The feedback on this on demand course is 93% positive.

 To help you get a feel for what this online learning would be like, we have put together this video about the basics of our online learning platform, UKCEH LearnWorlds. (external link to YouTube)

-Sign up online here now! (credit & debit cards accepted for those who are paying for the course)
+Sign up online here now!
+4 weeks access from date of enrolment. (credit & debit cards accepted for those who are paying for the course)

 Official Development Assistance learners: the whole course is free